HL7/US-Core-STU3/pages/_includes/us-core-organization-intro.md

 **Each Organization must have:**

-1. A name
 1. An identifier
 1. A status of the organization
+1. A name
 1. A list of contact information
 1. Endpoint information

 **Profile specific implementation guidance:**

-* none

- **Note to Balloters:  the following elements are being considered for inclusion into this profile:**

-1. An Organization type
+- This profile may be referenced by different capability statements, such as the [Conformance requirements for the US-Core Server], or a provider directory capability statement.

 [Organization]: http://build.fhir.org/organization.html
+[Conformance requirements for the US-Core Server]: capabilitystatement-server.html